MatthiasHaslberger/matthiashaslberger.github.io/02_research.markdown

 <p> </p>

-**Matthias Haslberger**, Mads Elkjær, Ben Ansell. **Wealth Tax Preferences in an Age of Inequality: The Role of Housing and Information** \
+**Matthias Haslberger**, Mads Elkjær, Ben Ansell. **The Electoral Politics of Wealth Taxation: Housing, Information, and Public Opinion** \
   (Under Review)
 <details>
   <summary>Abstract</summary>

-Despite high and rising levels of wealth inequality, wealth taxes have been reduced in many countries.
-While existing explanations focus on structural factors, we argue that public opposition to wealth taxes among homeowners has contributed to creating a political playing field that facilitates low wealth taxes.
-This opposition is aided by  information asymmetries, which prevent low-wealth renters from formulating preferences that align with their material self-interest.
-Utilizing original survey data from Denmark, France, Germany, Ireland, Italy, the Netherlands, and Sweden, we find empirical support for our thesis.
-Housing wealth increases the likelihood of stating a preference on wealth taxation, and homeowners and their children support less progressive taxation of inheritances, wealth, and capital gains.
-The paper helps us understand why, despite pronounced inequality in asset ownership, wealth taxation has fallen out of favor among democratically elected governments.
+Despite rising wealth inequality and mounting fiscal pressures, governments have largely refrained from raising taxes on wealth.
+We argue that a key reason is opposition to wealth taxes among homeowners, which has contributed to a political environment where stronger taxation of wealth is electorally challenging to implement.
+This dynamic is exacerbated by information asymmetries, which prevent low-wealth renters from formulating preferences aligned with their material self-interest, effectively handing the political initiative to homeowners.
+Utilizing original survey data from Denmark, France, Germany, Ireland, Italy, the Netherlands, and Sweden, we find empirical support for the argument.
+Housing wealth increases the likelihood of stating a preference on wealth taxation, and homeowners and their children oppose more progressive taxation of inheritances, net wealth, and capital gains.
+These findings help explain why, despite pronounced inequality in asset ownership and severe budgetary pressures, wealth taxation remains underutilized in advanced democracies.
 </details>
 <p> </p>